 A lot of factors control the mix of power sources on your local grid, and given the confusing nature of utilities, you may be under the impression that you have no control over what goes into this mix.

-However, regardless of where you live and what's in your grid mix, you can make a choice to move your grid towards cleaner and more sustainable solutions, and in many cases, wind power is often going to be one of the easiest to switch to.
+However, regardless of where you live and what's in your grid mix, you can make a choice to move your grid towards cleaner and more sustainable energy, and in many cases, renewable wind energy is often going to be one of the easiest to switch to.

 Confused?
 Don’t be.
 Think of it like this: